dmorse/pscf/doc/user-man/compile-cmake.rst

 To create an environment in which you can compile from source on OSX, you will generally first need to install the apple XCode development environment.
-XCode is available gratis from the app store, but is a large package that can take a long time to install (do it with a good internet connection).
-The XCode package contains git, so it is not necessary to install git separately The OXS operating system also appears to come with a version of LAPACK, and the BLAS library upon which it depends.
-It does not include cmake, gfortran, or FFTW.
+XCode is available gratis from the app store, but is a large package that can take a long time to install (do this with a good internet connection).
+The XCode package contains git, so it is not necessary to install git separately.
+The Mac OS X operating system also appears to come with a version of LAPACK, and the BLAS library upon which it depends.
+Neither the operating system nor XCode provide cmake, gfortran, or FFTW.

 **Package Managers: HomeBrew vs. MacPorts**